nathan-hoche/WorkshopPacman/README.md

 Here are some examples to go further in the workshop:

 * Continue the AI to beat all the players
-* Complete and personalize the Pong
+* Complete and personalize the Pacman
-* Do a pong screensaver
+* Recoded the AI of pacman
+* Add effects ( musique, level, score... )